“If you find honey, eat just enough- too much of it, and you will vomit.” Proverbs 25:16

 ❌Sugar Promotes Inflammation, Glycation, and Aging – Because sugar has to go somewhere, it grabs on to protein molecules forming toxic molecules called advanced glycation end products (AGEs).
 They are found in all organs and trigger massive inflammation causing damage and premature aging.

-❌Excess Sugar Linked to Cancer– There is disagreement as to whether sugar feeds/causes cancer.
+❌Excess Sugar Linked to Cancer– There is disagreement as to whether sugar feeds or causes cancer.
 More research needs to be done.
 It is agreed however, that sugar causes obesity, insulin resistance, etc. which can cause certain cancers.

 ❌Slows the Brain– A steady diet high in fructose slow the brain, hampering learning and memory.